icinganalysis/icinganalysis.github.io/content/NACA-TN-1424.md

 ##Key points
 1. Two methods for determining drop size distributions are compared.
 2. The difference in water drop concentration around an aircraft body is proposed as an explanation for results from the two methods.
-3. A temperature dependence of icing conditions is noted.
+3. A temperature effect of icing conditions is noted.

 ##Abstract